metamn/shopledge/_posts/2012-05-29-key-metrics-of-an-ecommerce-site.md

 the single most important e-commerce metric &mdash; grows.

-It is important to model how your visitors think & interact with your site and measure every step they take.
+It is important to model how your visitors think & interact with your site and measure every step they make.

-And remember, every visitor takes the same steps to become customer.
-Optimise these steps as they occur.

 <table id="key-metrics" class="desktop">
   <thead>